PavelOnzSolutions/3d-engine-test/README.md

 Run the 3DEngineTest executable produced by your chosen profile.
 The application:
 - Loads settings from 3DEngineTest.ini
 - Initializes logging
+- Optionally resolves and loads a startup scene via SceneLoader (see [Engine] settings)
 - Creates a Win32 window with a title reflecting the chosen renderer
 - Initializes the selected renderer backend
 - Enters a simple message loop and calls RenderFrame on each iteration